ccntrq/web-ccntrq/pages/perl-weekly-challenge.md

 ---
-title: Perl Weekly Challenge
+title: The Weekly Challenge
 ---

-For my personal delight I take part in the [Perl Weekly Challenge](https://theweeklychallenge.org/).
+For my personal delight I take part in the [The Weekly Challenge](https://theweeklychallenge.org/).
 Here you can find all my submissions, as well as my blog posts about the solutions.